k21971/CrecelleHack/doc/variantfixes.md

 - Made some fixes to defsym.h to clarify monsters.
 - Reduced nightcrust light emission range.
 - Water elementals soak enemies with water on hit.
+- Greater variance in the weapons that monsters spawn with.

 ## New Monsters
 - Salt Golem